 Fabien Beckers: And you know my goal of the company is really to think about so we saw this car guy.
 Because we felt first always a really important legal so our terms here doubtless is really about patient and helping physician, and when you take that extremely seriously and so we realized early on that project is probably one they were first of all this extremely strong need on helping new-born and paediatric patient that are heart defects, where today diagnosis were made using echo and sometimes we didn’t get it right quantification for the physician to make the right diagnosis.

 And we thought that was a very important legal need and either a problem we need to work on, and so after that we went and enabled and meant with the products for cardiac acoustical case it can tackle the hardest problem in medical imaging we play build a platform they okay be address for everything else after that and that’s what we built.
 And now we really truly believe that with our conversation with position and they’re in the couple of hundred fish.
-We have offices today that really did there’s a potential for medical imaging and healthcare team moves to the web and to the cloud like any other industries.
+We have offices today that really did there’s a potential for AI in medical imaging and healthcare team moves to the web and to the cloud like any other industries.

 After is hope to play the last part in really helping the transition to happen while respecting all the needed health system has and all the constrain.
 They have from the medical device or regulatory standpoint.